TimBluesWin/it-project-management/README.md

 (it can be pip3, it does not matter, just use pip3 instead of pip command)

+Note: when you install Python, make sure you have the option "Add Python to environment variables" ticked.
+This allows us to use the command "python" and "pip" directly from the command line, instead of having to specify the full path.
+If you haven't ticked that option, follow these steps:
+1. Run the installer that you used to install Python
+2. On the "Optional Features" page, make sure "pip" is ticked.
+Click "Next"
+3. On the "Advanced Options" page, make sure the option "Add Python to environment variables" ticked.
+4. Click "Install"

 Go to root folder (ITPM), then execute the following:

 Next, execute the following: